alyssaserrano/Group5-Drone-Network/README.md

 - ```allocation```: this module implements the resource allocation algorithms, e.g., sub-channel assignment schemes.
 Power allocation can be implemented as future work.
 - ```energy```: this module implements the energy model of the drone, including the flying energy consumption and the energy consumption related to communication.
-- ```entities```: it includes all the classes that define the behavior and the structure of the key entities in the simulation.
+- ```entities```: it includes all the classes that define the attributes and behavior of the key entities.
 - ```mac```: it includes the implementation of different medium access control (MAC) protocols, e.g., CSMA/CA, ALOHA.
 - ```mobility```: it contains different 3-D mobility models of drones, e.g., Gauss-Markov mobility model, random walk, and random waypoint.
 - ```phy```: it mainly includes the modeling of wireless channels in the physical layer, and the definition of unicast, broadcast, and multicast.